MH0386/facial_emotions_detection/Writerside/topics/main.md

 * It can be used to improve security by identifying and tracking potential threats.
 * It can be used to improve marketing by targeting ads at people most likely to be interested in them.
 * It can be used to improve education by providing feedback to students on their emotional state during learning activities.
-* It can be used to improve healthcare by providing early detection of mental health conditions.
+* It can be used to improve healthcare by providing early detection of rude health conditions.

 Overall, facial emotion detection using CNN is a powerful tool that can be used in a variety of applications.